divyaathiyarath/backend/modules/sample/sampleService.md

-// This files act as a service for sample
+# This files act as a service for sample

-// Here we are dealing db queries
+# This file will handle the DB queries.